-At Emmanuel, Sheppard & Condon we understand what issues are important in the long-run: reducing tax burdens, protecting the principal of an estate while allowing for growth, and making sure business and personal interests are coordinated.
+At Emmanuel, Sheppard & Condon we understand what issues are essential in the long run: reducing tax burdens, protecting the principal of an estate while allowing for growth, and making sure business and personal interests are coordinated.

 Do I Need an Estate Plan?